The Washington Post editor apparently explained it today as being tongue-in-cheek and to be taken as a joke. (Via Politico.)

 Pomfret said that being an opinion article, he’s not surprised readers reacted to it strongly.
 But added: “Perhaps it wasn’t packaged well enough to make it clear that it was tongue-in-cheek.”

-Even if intended as a joke, the Allen piece clearly isn't the best way for the
+Even if intended as a joke, the Allen piece clearly isn't the best way for the Post to

-of bringing in more women readers, and it remains to be seen if the fallout continues today.
+achieve its goal of bringing in more women readers, and it remains to be seen if the fallout continues today.

 “It’s not the first time in opinion journalism that something has fallen flat,” Pomfret said.